- Bubo virginianus

 A very widely distributed bird throughout the Americas.
 Great Horns are found from Alaska to Peru, mainly in forested areas; they also live in desert regions, where they nest in cacti.
 Published range maps do not include the Amazon Basin in South America; however, at least one Birdforum member has found a bird in an area north of the Amazon River in Brazil.

 These birds are largely sedentary, though northern birds may irrupt, and there may be seasonal movement within territories.

-Thirteen subspecies are recognized with some authors recognizing even more:
+Sixteen subspecies are recognized with some authors recognizing even more:

 Varied habitats in its breeding range, from forest to city to open desert.
 Forest habitats, range from scrub through open woods to dense forests.